pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 * `_parent::_` (all lowercase) is a special Arlington grammar keyword that forms the basis of a conceptual "relative" path in the PDF DOM.
 There can be multiple `parent::`s.
 * `_trailer::_` (all lowercase) is a special Arlington grammar keyword that forms the basis of a conceptual "absolute" path in the PDF DOM.
 Arlington always starts with the trailer, so that trailer keys and values can also be used in predicates.
   * `trailer::Catalog` is a special Arlington alias for `trailer::Root`, as the **Root** key in the trailer is the reference to the Document Catalog, however normal PDF terminology refers to the "Document Catalog" and so that commonly understood term is preferred over the ambiguous word "root" (as that could ambiguously mean either the trailer as the root or the Document Catalog as the root) - and reading aloud "Catalog" sounds more natural.
-    * Either `trailer::Catalog` or `trailer::Root` can be used, but the preference is `trailer::Catalog` because it verbalises better
+    * Either `trailer::Catalog` or `trailer::Root` can be used, but the preference is `trailer::Catalog` because it verbalizes better
 * `null` (all lowercase) is the PDF **null** object (_Note: it is also valid predefined Arlington type_).
   * `null` gets used in "DefaultValue" or "PossibleValue" fields only when it is explicitly mentioned in the PDF specification.
 * `Key` means `key is present` (`Key` is case-sensitive match and may include an Arlington path)